-This type of diet can help promote healthy weight, maintain blood sugar and reduce cholesterol levels.
+This type of diet can help promote a healthy weight, maintain blood sugar, and reduce cholesterol levels.
 These factors are all beneficial for people with type 2 diabetes.

 According to researchers, aromatherapy can help you reduce your stress levels.
 Smelling pleasant essential oils will help you relax.
-There are many studies which investigate the effects of aromatherapy on diabetes treatment.
+There are many studies that investigate the effects of aromatherapy on diabetes treatment.

-Massage involving applying pressure on certain points on the body can not only reduce muscle tension and stress, but it can also improve circulation and joint mobility.
+Massage involving applying pressure on certain points on the body can not only reduce muscle tension and stress but can also improve circulation and joint mobility.
 These effects are of great help for the treatment of diabetes.